pleaseonthekeys/my-blog-starter/content/blog/Just5_6/index.md

 ---
 title: Just 5 - Hack Reactor Week 7 (Senior Phase)
 date: "2019-10-22"
-description: Const Improvement, A Gift(ERROR), Where Has This Been My Whole Life?,
+description: Const Improvement, A Gift(ERROR), Where Has This Been My Whole Life?, I see (with Spectacle)
 ---

-## Moving Towards Excellence
+## Carrying On!

 Since my last post on September 8th, I've embarked on what has been a spectacularly challenging, all consuming quest to be nothing but the best version of myself.
 Technically speaking, I devoted 15 hours per day (with breaks) usually including a 10-12 hour day on Sundays for the past 6 weeks to getting my programming 'reps' in.
 I decided that during my junior phase, instead of maintaining my blog, I would reflect by reproducing sprints, articulating new technical skills verbally with mentors and peers, and teaching what I could to other members of my cohort.
 For me, it has been an excellent decision to join this in-person cohort.
 I have fully immersed myself in every resource and piece of feedback provided.
 Most importantly, I have been able to transform what initially felt like constant failures into a constant guide toward improvement.